 \subsection{Size effects in the excitation of CBPs}

-Once the symmetry rules governing the excitation of the LSP and CBP modes are established, we focus on the blueshift of the BPE with increasing impact parameters observed in Fig.\ \ref{fig:5}(a).
-One can notice there that the BPE fades away quite rapidly for $\widetilde{b} > 0.6$.
-We will refer to this threshold as the bulk plasmon activation threshold (BPAT): the impact parameter, $\widetilde{b}_{t}$, for which the intensity of the BPE peak is $1/e \sim 0.37$ of the maximum intensity at $\widetilde{b} = 0$.
-As explained above, this behavior is in direct contrast with the LRA description, where the intensity of the bulk plasmon peak is proportional to the length of the path traveled by the electron within the NP [see Eq.\ \eqref{eq:Gamma_bulk_local}].
-Thus, the intensity is related to $\widetilde{b}$ through $\Gamma_{\textrm{LRA}}^{\textrm{bulk}} \propto (1 - \widetilde{b}^2)^{1/2}$, which sets the BPAT for the LRA at $\widetilde{b}_{t,\textrm{LRA}} \sim 0.93$.
-Indeed, EELS experiments with sub-10 nm NPs \cite{Raza_2015_NatComm, Hobbs_2016_NanoLett} have revealed that an efficient excitation of the bulk plasmon requires impact parameters smaller than those predicted by the LRA.
-With such discrepancy in mind, we explore in this section the influence of the NP's size in the EEL spectra as a function of the impact parameter, paying special attention to the blueshift and the variation of the intensity of the CBP plasmons with increasing impact parameters.
+Once the selection rules governing the excitation of the LSP and CBP modes have been established, we turn our attention to the blueshift of the bulk plasmon envelope with increasing impact parameters observed in Fig.~\ref{fig:5}.
+As shown there, the bulk plasmon envelope decays rapidly for $\widetilde{b} > 0.6$.
+We refer to this threshold as the bulk plasmon activation threshold: the impact parameter $\widetilde{b}_{t}$ for which the peak intensity of the bulk plasmon envelope reaches $1/e \sim 0.37$ of its maximum value at $\widetilde{b} = 0$.
+As discussed above, this trend is in clear contrast with the LRA description, where the intensity of the bulk plasmon peak is proportional to the length of the path traveled by the electron inside the nanoparticle [see Eq.~\eqref{eq:Gamma_bulk_local_log}].
+Within the LRA, the dependence on the impact parameter is given by $\Gamma_{\textrm{LRA}}^{\textrm{bulk}} \propto (1 - \widetilde{b}^2)^{1/2}$, which sets the bulk plasmon activation threshold at $\widetilde{b}_{t,\textrm{LRA}} \sim 0.93$.
+Indeed, EELS experiments on sub-10-nm nanoparticles \cite{Raza_2015_NatComm, Hobbs_2016_NanoLett} have revealed that an efficient excitation of the bulk plasmon requires smaller impact parameters than those predicted by the LRA.
+With this discrepancy in mind, we explore in this section how the nanoparticle size influences the EEL spectra as a function of the impact parameter, paying special attention to the blueshift and the variation of the CBP peak intensity with increasing impact parameters.